marcobeierer/wordpress-linkchecker/src/readme.txt

 == Description ==

-The [Link Checker](https://www.marcobeierer.com/wordpress-plugins/link-checker) for WordPress uses an external service to crawl your website and find broken links and images on your website.
+The [Link Checker](https://www.marcobeierer.com/tools/link-checker/pro) for WordPress uses an external service to crawl your website and find broken links and images on your website.

 In contrast to search engine tools like the Google Search Console, which only show if a URL on your website is not reachable, it does not matter for the Link Checker if the links leads to an internal or external URL.
 The Link Checker will find all dead links.

 The Link Checker works for every plugin out of the box.
 The computation costs for your website is also very low because the crawler does the heavy work and just acts like a normal visitor, who visits all pages of you website once.

-= Out of service =
+= Limitations of the free version =
-It's no longer possible to purchase tokens for the Link Checker as of mid-January 2023.

-The service is still available for all users that have already purchased a token and will be shutdown when the last issued token expires mid-January 2024.

-= Paid plugin =
-Please note that the Link Checker requires a paid token to operate.
-The free version is no longer offered.
+The Link Checker can be used for free, but the free version is limited.
+You can check websites with up to 500 URLs.
+Advanced features like image or video checks, CSV export, scheduler support, and form login support aren't available in the free version.

+The service cannot be offered free of charge for larger websites because the crawling is done by servers operated by the plugin developer and renting and maintaining these servers isn't cheap.

 = Videos =
 You can find videos about the Link Checker on the [Link Checker for WordPress playlist on YouTube](https://www.youtube.com/watch?v=8rUFDp09tjs&list=PL5VYcNma6nfxIrlbpz0f1avXT_JIrUZA1).